TLCFEM/suanPan-Manual/docs/Tutorial/Obtain.md

 ### Windows

 A batch file named as `AddAssociation.bat` is provided in the archive.
 It associates `*.sp` and `*.supan` files with the program and copies configuration files to default folder if Sublime Text is installed.
+If the package is installed via package managers, pleas manually search and execute this file.

 Admin privilege is required.